Hokkien fried rice

-Hokkien fried rice (fuk1 gin3 caau2 faan6; also known as Fujian fried rice) is a popular Cantonese-style wok fried rice dish in many Chinese restaurants in Hong Kong.
+Hokkien fried rice (fuk1 gin3 caau2 faan6; also known as Fujian fried rice) is a well-known Cantonese-style wok fried rice dish served in many Chinese restaurants in Hong Kong.
 This dish did not originate in Fujian.
 It consists of a saucy stir-fried topping poured over ordinary egg fried rice.
 The topping can include mushrooms, meat, vegetables, and other ingredients.
 These ingredients are stir-fried, mixed with water and starch, then seasoned with broth, soy sauce, and oyster sauce.